e3la/libcal-bookmarklet/README.md

 *   **Summary Screen:** Review which dates will be included or left out before you download.
 *   **Standard ICS Format:** The generated file is compatible with LibCal, Outlook, Google Calendar, and other standard calendar applications.

+## Limitations / What Might Not Work

+*   **Timezones:** I've only used it on central time, don't know if it will work otherwise.
+*   **All Library Hours Pages:** It worked on a couple of library sites I tried, but not all.
+It might work for you.
+If it doesn't, I recommend to vibecode a new bookmarklet by copying the html source into gemini along with the source code of your library hours page and see if it can figure it out.

 ## Installation

 The easiest way to install the bookmarklet is from the dedicated installer page.